rivas-lab/biomarkers/phewas/v2_imp_nc/README.md

 ### Phenotype

 We use the latest `master.phe` file in the Rivas Lab and focus on the selected phenotypes for PheWAS.

+### GWAS catalog

+We use the GWAS catalog v.1.0.2 downloaded in `/scratch/groups/mrivas/public_data/gwas_catalog_20200216`.

+### FinnGen R2

+We use the FinnGen R2 downloaded and pre-processed in `/scratch/groups/mrivas/users/ytanigaw/20200114_FinnGen_R2`.